 The following parent companies are not cruelty-free.
 These are companies who choose to continue testing on animals, causing tremendous suffering to our furry friends, despite many other companies being cruelty-free.
 There’s absolutely no reason to be testing on animals for cosmetic purposes, or for any reason in my opinion.
 These parent companies, however, own mostly cosmetic brands (anything from makeup and shampoo to cleaning products).

-These are the top parent companies who DO test on animals:
+These are the top parent companies that DO test on animals:

 Bristol-Myers Squibb Co.